tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-27-Gimme-a-HELL-YEA!!.md

 Welcome to the fucking shit show.

-I've figured out how to run a mediocre website based around someone elses work and now I want to start the 2009 TacoShack server up again.
+I've figured out how to run a mediocre website based around someone elses work and now I want to start the 2009 Taco Shack server up again.

 With that being said, I will be putting in minimal effort into getting it working again, so bare with me.